Skills Reference

 Output includes

-• Service overview: Total cost, trend, share of total spend
+- Service overview with total cost, trend, and share of total spend

 When to use